anko/array-keyed-map/readme.md

 console.log( m.get([]) )               // => 4
 ```

+Features:

-Implements the same methods as `Map`, with the difference of *not remembering
+- Implements all the exact same methods as [`Map`][map], with the only API
+  difference of *not iterating in insertion order*.
-insertion order when iterating entries later*.
-Stores paths compactly as a
+- Stores paths compactly as a tree.
+Shared prefixes are stored once only.
-tree.
+- Algorithms are iterative, because it's faster than recursive.
+(I checked.)
+- Thoroughly unit-tested.
+- No dependencies.

 ## API